Enxet language

 Enxet, also known as Enxet Sur or Southern Lengua, is a language spoken by the Indigenous southern Enxet people of Presidente Hayes Department, Paraguay.
 It is one of twenty languages spoken by the wider Gran Chaco Amerindians of South America.
-Once considered a dialect of the broader Lengua language, Enxet (Southern Lengua) and Enlhet (Northern Lengua) diverged as extensive differences between the two were realized.
+Once considered a dialect of a broader language, known as Vowak or Powok, Enxet (Southern Lengua) and Enlhet (Northern Lengua) diverged as extensive differences between the two were realized.

 Classification

 Enxet belongs to the Enlhet-Enenlhet (aka Mascoian) language family, a small family of languages spoken in the Paraguayan region of the South American Gran Chaco.
 Enxet is most closely related to its sister language Enlhet, based on some preliminary analysis, but a substantial historical analysis of the Enlhet-Enenlhet family has not yet been published.

 History

 Enxet and Enlhet were once considered dialects of a single language known as Lengua.
-The Enxet language was first documented in the late 19th century by explorers from Spain.
+The Enxet language was first documented in the late nineteenth century by explorers from Spain.